There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Howard Wakefield (Bryan Cranston) is sick of his mundane life.
-He is sick of his ordinary job and sick of his ordinary suburban life.
+He is sick of his ordinary job and he is sick of his ordinary suburban life.
 Late one night, Howard takes the train home from work.
 When he gets to his house, he looks in at his wife preparing dinner and decides he cannot take it anymore.
-He decides to hide out in the attic of his garage to spy on his family for awhile longer.
+He decides to hide out in the attic of his garage and spies on his family for awhile longer.

-The next morning, Howard wakes up to find he had fallen asleep in the attic of the garage.
+Howard wakes up the next morning to discover he had fallen asleep in the attic of the garage.
 His family is worried and Howard cannot think of a lie to justify where he had been.
-The next decision he makes ends up having drastic changes on his life.
-He decides to continue hiding out in the attic of the garage for several months, spying on his family and learning what they do when he is not around.
-The longer he keeps this up, however, the more he may be risking his relationship with his family.
+With no idea on what to do or say, he decides to continue hiding out in the attic of the garage, spying on his family and learning what they do when he is not around.
+The longer he keeps this up, however, the harder it will be to explain where he has been, and it puts his relationship with his family at great risk.

 The Pros & Cons